dovrosenberg/foundry-simple-weather/README.md

 Then refresh (F5).
 That should make the window reappear.
 If that doesn't work (or if anyone can find a way to reproduce this consistently) please create an issue report.

+## Problems?

+If you believe you found a bug or would like to post a feature request, head over to the module's [Github repo](https://github.com/dovrosenberg/foundry-simple-weather) and [open a new issue](https://github.com/dovrosenberg/foundry-simple-weather/issues/new/choose).

 ## Support

-If you believe you found a bug or would like to post a feature request, head over to the module's [Github repo](https://github.com/dovrosenberg/foundry-simple-weather) and [open a new issue](https://github.com/dovrosenberg/foundry-simple-weather/issues/new/choose).
+I'm happy to do this for free, as I primarily work on things I like to use myself.
+But if you'd like to [buy me a root beer](https://ko-fi.com/phloro), I love knowing that people are using my projects and like them enough to make the effort.
+It's really appreciated!

 ## Credits